-2024 IHRP Summer Fellowship Application (Student-Initiated Fellowship)
+Sample 2024 IHRP Summer Fellowship Application (Student-Initiated Fellowship)

-- A. Student Contact Information (redacted)

-- B. Financial Aid Information

-- \\\\X\\\ I am receiving government student financial assistance (i.e., OSAP, BC Student Assistance Program, US Stafford or Perkins loans).
+A. Student Contact Information (redacted) nt Contact Information (redacted) В. Financial Aid Information cial Aid Information X I am receiving government student financial assistance (i.e., OSAP, BC Student Assistance Program US Stafford or Perkins loans).
 Please specify from which province/jurisdiction you are receiving funding: Ontario (OSAP).

-- \\\\\ I am not receiving government student financial assistance (i.e., OSAP, BC Student Assistance Program, US Stafford or Perkins loans).

-- C. Funding

-Please check:

-- \\\\X\\\ I am applying for an IHRP stipend

-\\\\\\ I can cover some expenses of the fellowship through \\\\\\ (and indicate amount) - D. IHRP Fellowship for which you are Applying

-Please check off the fellowship for which you are applying:
+I am not receiving government student financial assistance (i.e., OSAP, BC Student Assistance Program, US Stafford or Perkins loans).
+C. Funding Please check: X I am applying for an IHRP stipend I can cover some expenses of the fellowship through (and indicate amount t) D. IHRP Fellowship for which you are Applying Please check off the fellowship for which you are applying: X Student-Initiated Fellowship Student-Initiated Fellowship and IHRP In-house Fellowship, with my preference being: · Have y ou applied for or received other IHRP Summer Fellowships?
+X I have not applied for other fellowships with the IHRP

-\\\X\\\ Student-Initiated Fellowship

-Student-Initiated Fellowship and IHRP In-house Fellowship, with my preference being:

-Have you applied for or received other IHRP Summer Fellowships?

-\\\\X\\\ I have not applied for other fellowships with the IHRP

-E. General Statement of Interest in International Human Rights and/or Public Interest Law and RelatedSkills
+E. General Statement of Interest in International Human Rights and/or Public Interest Law and Related Skills

 I have long held a strong interest in international development work, as evidenced by my undergraduate degree in International Development Studies.
 My work and volunteer experiences only further confirm my commitment to this field.
-For one year, I worked in Sri Lanka as a Junior Program Officer for X. I have also conducted research for organisations such as X, X and X (see resume attached for more details).
+For one year, I worked in Sri Lanka as a Junior Program Officer for X. I have also conducted research for organizations such as X, X and X (see resume attached for more details).
 More recently, my interest has evolved to focus specifically on the role of law in international development.